azn-abel/mikus-neon-world/README.md

 - **User Freedom**
   - Users are given options to customize the experience to make it their own.
 This includes enabling/disabling certain animations and changing the scene colors.
 - **Miku on Top of the World**
-  - A reference to her song: *World is Mine*
+  - As reference to her song: *World is Mine*, Miku is depicted on top of a skyscraper, broadcasting her voice into the night sky.

 ### Letter to Judging Committee